 Digital-first, then, is about taking a holistic view of the learning journeys you want to create, informed by a learner-centric view of what employees need, when they need it, and how best to serve them in order to meet your objectives.

-Digital-first learning organisations foster learner curiosity and a shift to an agile learner-centred approach where the role of 'learner' and 'teacher' become increasingly indefinable and learning is increasingly social – happening across peer groups within the organisation.
+Digital-first learning organizations foster learner curiosity and a shift to an agile learner-centred approach where the role of 'learner' and 'teacher' become increasingly indefinable and learning is increasingly social – happening across peer groups within the organization.
 This change in approach to supporting and enabling learning provides the basis for successful digital transformation and the move to becoming 'digital-first'.

 Where do I start?
 Can you show me an example?

 Each situation requires a bespoke design approach.
-To illustrate, here’s an example of a digital-first programme.
-Due to the pandemic, the client had to quickly pivot from a face-to-face design strategy to adopt a digital-led programme.
+To illustrate, here’s an example of a digital-first program.
+Due to the pandemic, the client had to quickly pivot from a face-to-face design strategy to adopt a digital-led program.
 The design brings together Virtual Classroom and digital resources in one blended learning journey using a range of learning design patterns and digital channels.